shaj13/raft/README.md

 - [ ] Repair wall
 - [ ] membership use raw instead of *raw
 - [ ] disk check all logs
+- [ ] remoce retry after from linear read
+- [ ] pool remove drain timeout and use ctx from shutdown